HydraPak Flux+ 1.5L review: A close-to-perfect bottle with a few shortcomings | CNN Underscored

 How it compares

 The HydraPak Flux+ is quite similar to the LifeStraw Peak Series Collapsible bottle, but we do like HydraPak’s option a bit more.
 The filter might not last as long since you can’t backwash it, but we think the LifeStraw’s lack of durability really sets it back.
-Katadyn also has a collapsible water bottle, which we haven’t tested yet but is famous for its stellar flow rate.
+Katadyn also has a collapsible water bottle, which we haven’t tested yet, but it’s famous for its stellar flow rate.

 If you don’t want to deal with the shortcomings of the all-in-one bottles, you can mix and match your filter and reservoir to find your perfect pair.
-There’s a wide variety of options, including HydraPak’s new 28-millimeter filter — the size that fits standard plastic water bottles — which is a direct competitor to others that have long been popular in the backpacking community like the Sawyer Squeeze.
-There are other filters that come in the 42 millimeter size like the cap of the Flux+ like the Katadyn BeFree, and you can even use HydraPak’s Plug-N-Play adapter to attach a 42-millimeter reservoir to a 28-millimeter filter.
-However, we still haven’t found the goldilocks bottle that packs everything into one neat package so you can skip all the research.
+There’s a wide variety of options, including HydraPak’s new 28mm filter — the size that fits standard plastic water bottles — which is a direct competitor to others that have long been popular in the backpacking community like the Sawyer Squeeze.
+There are other filters that come in the 42mm size like the Katadyn BeFree, and you can even use HydraPak’s Plug-N-Play adapter to attach a 42mm reservoir to a 28mm filter.
+However, we still haven’t found the Goldilocks bottle that packs everything into one neat package so you can skip all the research.

 Bottom line

 HydraPak’s Flux+ 1.5L water bottle has a great flow rate and is built with thick, durable materials.
-We wish its filter was easier to clean and upkeep, but overall it’s a great option in the collapsible bottle scene.
-If you don’t want to parse through different reservoirs and filters and want one, do-it-all bottle and you don’t mind replacing the filter cap every once in a while, the HydraPak Flux+ is a great pick.
+We wish its filter were easier to clean and keep up, but overall it’s a great option in the collapsible bottle scene.
+If you don’t want to parse through different reservoirs and filters and want one do-it-all bottle, and you don’t mind replacing the filter cap every once in a while, the HydraPak Flux+ is a great pick.